makew0rld/didder/MANPAGE.md

 # EXAMPLES

-**didder --palette 'black white' -i input.jpg -o test.png bayer 16x16**
+**didder \--palette \'black white' -i input.jpg -o test.png bayer 16x16**

-This command dithers `input.jpg` using only black and white (implicitly converting to grayscale first), using a 16x16 Bayer matrix.
+This command dithers `input.jpg` using only black and white (implicitly converting the image to grayscale first), using a 16x16 Bayer matrix.
 The result is written to `test.png`.

+**didder \--palette \'black white' -i input.jpg -o test.png odm ClusteredDot4x4**

+Same command as above, but dithering with the preprogrammed ordered dithering matrix called ClusteredDot4x4.

+**didder -i david.png -o david_dithered.png \--palette \'black white' \--recolor \'black F273FF' --upscale 2 bayer 4x4**

+This is the command used for the README.
+It dithers using a 4x4 Bayer matrix, initially to black and white, which is then recolored to black and purple.
+Dithering to black and purple directly would produce much lower contrast results.
+The dithered image is upscaled to be two times larger, so that the Bayer dithering artifacts can be seen more clearly.

+**didder -i input.png -o output.png -p \'1E1E1E CDCDCD EDEDED FFFFFF' -r \'11161e 116bcd 63b3ed e1efff' \--strength 64% \--brightness 20% bayer 32x32**

+This command uses a blue recolor palette, one that is biased to being darker.
+The palette can be viewed at <https://colorpeek.com/#11161e,116bcd,63b3ed,e1efff>.
+The dithering palette is the grayscale version of those colors, to keep luminance accurate.
+Strength is set to 64%, which although usually recommended for Bayer dithering of color images, works well here.
+Alternatively, one could try and increase **\--contrast**.
+Finally, the brightness is increased to compensate for the dark palette.

+**didder -p \'black white' \--recolor \'darkgreen white' -i frame_01.png -i frame_02.png -o output.gif \--fps 1 random -0.5,0.5**

+This command takes two input images and creates an animated GIF, dithering and recoloring them along the way.
+The GIF moves at 1 frame per second, and by default loops infinitely.
+Random dithering is used, with recommended default of -0.5,0.5.

 # REPORTING BUGS